EL-BID/CACAO/README.md

 ### Exit shell from es01

+### Test arbitrary HTTP call to the ElasticSearch with user/password.
+Change the {password} below with the actual password that has been generated
+    docker exec -it es01 curl -k https://es01:9200 -u elastic:{password}

+It should respond with a JSON content with some information, including something like this: "tagline" : "You Know, for Search"

 ### Add to .env file at the host the password that was generated for 'kibana' user.
 Change the {password} below with the actual password that has been generated
     echo KIBANA_PASSWORD={password} >> .env